Unlock the value of your property with a HomeOwner Loan

 Applicable charges on this loan are as follows - processing fee of €300; processing (legal) fee of €200; updating of searches fee of €41.70; and fee for post-deed checking of hypothecary charge of €30.

 The loan is to be secured by a first ranking hypothec and special privilege over the property being financed, a first ranking pledge over a life assurance policy covering the whole loan amount and a buildings insurance policy for the replacement cost of the property being financed.
 If repayments are not maintained, the bank may take steps to sell the property financed following legal proceedings and the borrower may lose his property.
 Terms and conditions apply.

 To apply for a HomeOwner Loan, you must:

 To get an online quote you’ll need to be:

 - a Maltese or EU citizen (or an HSBC Malta home loan customer, if another nationality living in Malta)

 What you'll need to apply

 - evidence of income: Last 3 months' payslips and FS3 form if you're employed, or 2 income tax returns if you are self-employed

 - deed of purchase of your home

-- architect's valuation report on our standard valuation form (PDF 302KB)
+- a Bank Appointed Architect's valuation report on our standard valuation form (PDF 302KB)